Does Fairtrade still matter? Local activists believe it’s more important than ever.

 - We set up stalls and displays at various events

 - We organise our own events, especially during Fairtrade Fortnight which is late Feb- March each year.
-Last year in Portsmouth for example, we organised a curry evening, a banana tasting, and invited speakers to talk about Fairtrade gold and fruit from conflict zones.
+You can see the programme for Fairtrade Fortnight 2020 here

 - We support local schools and churches which are working towards Fairtrade status